Waste-arch/Waste-arch/README.md

 - I've been working as a backend developer, learning new things as I go and contributing to different stages of product development.

 ### 2. ⭐ Education ⭐
-- 2024 - Orsk Institute of Humanities and Technology
+- 2024 - Institute of Technology

 ### 3.⭐ Skills ⭐
 - Javascript / Typescript